Saturday, September 14, 2024

 Another alternative: make the lanyard cord longer, wiggle it through the casing and fasten the ends together into a circle.
 Then, scootch the join back into the casing, per below, never to be seen again.
 This leaves a pretty and smooth stretch of cord as the loop protruding.
 To tighten, pull up into bunny ears, then wrap one ear over the other in a half-granny knot.

-Or, lace a cord-lock onto the cord before joining.
+Or, lace a two-hole cord lock onto the cord before joining.
 Like the bunny-ears, with this trick neither the cord-lock nor the cord itself can be pulled out.
 Using a cord-lock means less cord to make: the loop protruding can be shorter than with bunny-ears.
 However, cord locks are a bit rough on cord--maybe save these for thicker and tougher 4-strand lanyard.

-Also still to come in this series: using lanyards as decorative (and matching!) cast-on and cast-off.
+The third post in this series is using lanyards as decorative (and matching!) cast-on and cast-off.

 --TK